 This example is representative of an individual category.
 It might not be surprising to us that to increase memory of the brand you need to expose the logo more.
 But for how long exactly?
 It’s important for us to understand just how brand exposure within ads really impacts our ability to recall what we saw.

 For everyone 1 second the brand is on the screen memory percentile rank increases by 1.5 points.
 If you are doing cuts of your ad and your brand appears on screen for 5 seconds you would be in the the low 30th perticile.
 If you were to increase that to 15 seconds you can improve your memory encoding ranking to above average across the competitive ads within this category.

 The X axis resents the time the brand was exposed within an advertisement.
 The Y axis percentile rank is the memory score within our norms.

 Sentient Decision Science is making an impact on the MRX industry.
 Learn about our research and the success stories we share with our clients from around the globe.

-How the Time of a Brand on Screen Impacts Memory Sentient Consumer Subconscious Research Lab
+What’s in a Frame?
+Sentient Consumer Subconscious Research Lab

 The lab looks at evidence from the first 2020 presidential debate that suggests that the mere frame [...]